anagha-microsoft/ncr-mlops-hol/lab-guide/05-DataScientistTrials.md

 <br>
 <hr>
 <br>

+## Recap
+Its a wrap for this module.
+In this module you learned to (1) a simple machine lerarning experiment - supervised learning - binary classification, (2) you learned to execute it in Jupyter notebook service, and (3) you learned how a data scientist starts off building an experiment.
+Its a precursor to how to integrate an experiment with Azure Machine Learning for various ML functions.

 ## Next steps
 Move to the next module -> data scientist trials continued, this time, with AML integration.